nextcloud/spreed/docs/recording.md

         + `400 Bad Request` Message: `config`.
 Need to enable the config `recording`.
         + `400 Bad Request` Message: `recording`.
 Already have a recording in progress.
         + `400 Bad Request` Message: `call`.
 Call is not activated.
+        + `401 Unauthorized` When the participant is a guest.
         + `403 Forbidden` When the user is not a moderator/owner.
         + `412 Precondition Failed` When the lobby is active and the user is not a moderator.